railtoolkit/railway-layer-model/docs/insights.md

   * slope is valid for all routes in a network junction
   * radius and thus vmax speed for a junction depends on the physical path from the physical layer -> also relevant for the interlocking layer
+    -> routine to include radius and v_max
   * actual speed of train depends on combinations of track, train, dispatching (see Process Map of Railway Operation) and current behavior section (BS)
+  * [5] mileage in line with base layer and network layer (see [3,4])

+  * usefullness of layer?
+    * running time calculation
+    * resistance
+    * main running line / "durchgehendes Hauptgleis"

 # interlocking layer